callmezatiel/extract/README.md

 # extract
-add this custom line in your bashrc / zshrc to extract all files
+add this custom line in your bashrc / zshrc profile to extract all files